e100/makerplane-configs/INSTALL.md

 ```

 ## Install FIX Gateway
-I install fix gateway by making a snap.
-The main advantage is versioning.
-If some day you update and the new snap is broken, just switch back to the pervious version.
-Hopefully some day we will get our snaps into the snap store making installing and updating even easier.
+To install FIX Gateway we will first clone my repository.
+At the time of writing this the numerous improvements I have made are not merged into Makerplanes's repository.
+When that happens I will update these instructions to use their repo instead of mine.
 ```
 cd ~/.makerplane/setup
 git clone https://github.com/e100/FIX-Gateway.git
 cd FIX-Gateway
 ```
 ### Currently:
-Once everything is merged into the makerplan repo we will use their repo not my fork
+Now checkout the branch with the most recent changes:
 ```
 git checkout combined
 ```

 ### Build the snap and install it
+This will build and install FIX-Gateway:
 ```
 snapcraft
 sudo snap install fixgateway_0.3_arm64.snap --dangerous